 The solution: no restaurant owner should fall into this prediction unless they choose not to do something about it.

-Focusing on solutions to work with authentic marketing strategies, and applying these strategies in creative ways that work hand in hand with the unusual situation of the pandemic and people new perception of social distancing is the Only Way to stay in business, overcome the pandemic challenge, and stay ahead.
+Focusing on solutions to work with authentic marketing strategies, and applying these strategies in creative ways that work hand in hand with the unusual situation of the pandemic and people new perception of social distancing is the only way to stay in business, overcome the pandemic challenge, and stay ahead.

 Every penny invested in this solution is not a loss but it is the dollar that will get the restaurant owner ahead, professionally, and financially, on the short and long-term.

-While people may be afraid of closed contact, there will always be a need for meals, a passion for food, a desire to dine out and enjoy a delicious meal.
+While people may be afraid of close contact, there will always be a need for meals, a passion for food, a desire to dine out and enjoy a delicious meal.
 It is a matter of renewing the strategies to connect the facts of fear, need, and desire to create the new way of doing business.

 Delivery, online ordering, change of menus, creating food that can't be made at home, and offering services at different levels are a few of the changes that can help a restaurant stay in business.
 However, unless these changes are formed into a solid marketing strategy, action will be random, causing more financial harm than good.